 After their marriage Dr. and Mrs. Galbraith settled into a home on Hughes Street in Dresden.
 According to the 1882 Ontario Medical Register, Dr. Galbraith joined the College of Physicians and Surgeons on the 10th of February, 1872.
 Dr. Galbraith is listed in the 1880 Kent County Business Directory.
 In that publication his residence was listed on Metcalf Ave.
 Dr. Galbraith’s practice was also recorded in the 1885 and the 1900 Ontario Business Directory, in Dresden.

 Dr. and Mrs. Galbraith had 3 children.
-Annie Christina was born on the 10th of April, 1871.
+Annie Christina Galbraith was born on the 10th of April, 1871.
 She drowned at the age of 13 on the 7th of November, 1884.
 She was buried at the Dresden Cemetery.
-Their second child, Mary Belle was born on the 16th of October, 1877.
-A son Daniel Royden was born on the 25th of November, 1880 but he died on the 9th of August, 1881 of Dysentery.
+Their second child, Mary Belle Galbraith was born on the 16th of October, 1877.
+A son Daniel Royden Galbraith was born on the 25th of November, 1880 but he died on the 9th of August, 1881 of dysentery.
 Daniel was also buried at the Dresden Cemetery.
 All three children were born in Chatham-Kent.

 Mary Belle Galbraith married Dr. James Patterson “Franklin” Williams on the 26th of June, 1902.
 Dr. Williams joined Dr. Galbraith’s practice located on St. George Street in Dresden.